Agent-Kwabbel/ai-reviewstars/README.md

 **Basically:**

-I want to improve this baseline as the next step in this project, but because of (relatively slow) hardware and still learning AI I haven't done it yet.
+I want to improve this baseline as the next step in this project, but because of my (relatively slow) hardware and teh fact that I'm still learning AI/ML/DL/the whole thing I haven't done it yet.

 The run done for the stats here above wasn't fully completed because of a crash without saved data.
 So some extra stats will be added later.